 Use the arrows to scroll between the weekly challenges.

-There are six weekly challenges to get your teeth into.
+There are six challenges to get your teeth into.
 If you complete all six challenges you will receive the Learning disabilities learning campaign badge in your Badge collection in My CPPE.

 Don't forget to sign up using the button below and encourage your colleagues and friends to take part too.

 Begin this learning campaign by reflecting on your current approach to people with a learning disability and their carers.
 Watch the video below of Shaun Webster who has a learning disability.
 Firstly, Shaun introduces himself, and then he describes a good experience and a bad experience at a pharmacy.